Quick Start

 dotnet --list-runtimes

-- Account to run the service with appropriate permissions to connect to the monitored instances and repository database instance
+- A user account to run the service with appropriate permissions to connect to the monitored instances and repository database instance.
+This account requires Log on as a service.

 You can run the DBADashService.exe console app as your own user account without installing as a service for testing purposes